codecampleipzig/deep-dive-js/2-data-structures/quick-reference.md

 The two most common kinds of data structures are _sequential_ and _associative_.
 In Javascript they are implemented as Arrays (sequential) and Objects (associative).

-Many more data structures have been and invented and are used for specific use cases.
+Many more data structures have been invented and are tailored for very specific use cases.
-They differ in terms of their complexity regarding operations like search, traversal, insertion etc...
+They differ in terms of their complexity and memory consumption regarding operations like search, traversal, insertion etc...